Lesson:

 late that night, Gideon called his men together and gave each one a

-flaming torch and told them to hide them inside their jars.
+flaming torch and told them to hide it inside their jar.

 He led out his army, saying, "Go very quietly men and surround the Midianite

 camp."
-That put a man every half kilometre or so!
+That put a man every 200 metres or so!
 "Hey Gideon,

 hallo there!" whispered one soldier, "It's rather lonely out here!"